StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 `$ make tools`

 ### Install GCC, Docker, PyLint, Hadolint, pip
 It is recommended by _Brew_, that GCC is installed on the server.
-Moreover, the pipeline requires to check Docker-Files and .html-files prior to their deployment.
-Checking the files for semantic errors and non-functional requirements is also called _linting_.
+Moreover, the pipeline requires to check Docker-Files and python-files prior to their deployment.
+Checking the files for semantic errors and non-functional requirements is also called _linting_ or static code analysis.
 Consequently, these _linters_ for Dockerfiles and python-files must be installed on the web server: _PyLint_, _Hadolint_ .
 _Docker_, and _pip_ are needed to operate the continuous integration & deployment pipeline as well.
 A successful execution of `$ make tools` will install these tools on the host.

 **Note:** If you see `Got permission denied while trying to connect to the Docker daemon socket at unix:///...`, search for help [here](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).